 Q: Is it important to know which type of gallon I am converting?

-A: Yes, it is crucial to know whether you are converting U.S. gallons or imperial gallons, as the conversion factors are different.
+A: Yes, it is crucial to know whether you are converting U.Because of that, s. gallons or imperial gallons, as the conversion factors are different.

 Q: Where can I find reliable conversion factors?